MichaIng/DietPi-Docs/docs/dietpi_tools.md

 : **Networking Options: Adapters**

-    - Scan and connect to your Wifi router with ease
+    - Scan and connect to your WiFi router with ease
     - Change to a static IP address on your network
     - Configure your proxy settings
     - Test internet connection